Unsupervised Evaluation of Deep Audio Embeddings for Music Structure Analysis: Conclusion

 \section{Conclusion}

 In this work, we investigated the training-free capabilities of nine generic deep audio models for Music Structure Analysis, specifically focusing on boundary retrieval.
 By leveraging unsupervised downstream segmentation algorithms at the bar scale, we demonstrated that deep audio embeddings generally provide a distinct advantage over traditional barwise acoustic features.
 Among the evaluated representations, MATPAC++ proved particularly well-suited for estimating structural boundaries.
-Furthermore, our comparative analysis established the Correlation Block-Matching algorithm as the most highly effective downstream segmentation method, notably outperforming recent linear probing approaches.
+Furthermore, our comparative analysis established the Correlation Block-Matching algorithm as the most effective downstream segmentation method, notably outperforming recent linear probing approaches.

-Despite these advancements, the state-of-the-art model remains a self-supervised model specifically designed for Music Structure Analysis.
-Future research should thus focus on developing specialized SSL models, potentially at the bar scale, and using standard segmentation algorithms like the CBM.
+Despite these advancements, the strongest results are still obtained by models specifically designed for the task: a self-supervised and a fully supervised approach.
+Our contribution is therefore not to surpass these specialized systems, but to show that generic, off-the-shelf representations reach competitive performance at no task-specific training cost.
+Future work could bring the effective ingredients identified here (bar-scale processing and standard segmentation algorithms such as CBM) to specialized, notably SSL, models, which could help close the remaining gap.
 Additionally, we demonstrated that traditional evaluation metrics are often artificially inflated by initial and final boundary matches.
 We strongly advocate for the community to adopt standard trimming and double trimming practices for more rigorous future evaluations.